 The following table shows the progress of the Council's five year rolling programme for the revaluation of fixed assets.
-The valuations have been carried out by external valuers.
+The valuations for 2012/13 have been carried out by RICS qualified external companies, Bruton Knowles (in respect of Farms) and District Valuer Services (in respect of all other Land and Buildings).
 The effective date of valuation for the current year was 1 April 2012.